-Anglo-Saxon origin and comes from the family once having lived in the region of Cranemere.One of the first record of the name was Nigel de Cranemore who was listed in the in census records of 1235.
+Cranmar is a name of ancient Anglo-Saxon origin and comes from the family once having lived in the region of Cranemere.One of the first record of the name was Nigel de Cranemore who was listed in the in census records of 1235.
 A few years later Hugh de Cranemere was listed in the Rotuli Hundredorum of Hertfordshire in 1275 and almost a century later Thomas de Cranmer was listed in the Assize Rolls of Lancashire in 1373.
-CITATION[CLOSE]

 Early Origins of the Cranmar family

-Another 211 words (15 lines of text) covering the years 1489 and 1556 are included under the topic Early Cranmar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cranmar research.
+Another 106 words (8 lines of text) covering the years 1489 and 1556 are included under the topic Early Cranmar History in all our PDF Extended History products and printed products wherever possible.